zhartman86/MathfinderBot/README.md

  - —`Set-Expression`:
    - `var-name`: Name of the expression.
-   - `value`: The expression to create.
+   - `value`: Expression to create.

  - —`Set-Row`:
-   - `var-name`: is the Row name.
+   - `var-name`: Row name.
 This will bring up a modal window, where you can make up to 5 expressions.

  - —`Set-Grid`:
-   - `var-name`: is the Grid name.
+   - `var-name`: Grid name.
 The same as Set-Row except you can specify a set of rows.

  - —`Set-Craft`: (EXPERIMENTAL) This lets you set a craft a mundane item.
    - `var-name`: Item name.